joshgerdes/jekyll-uno/_posts/2023-10-30-Microsoft-Azure-Management-with-PowerShell-Introduction.md

 # Introduction to PowerShell in Azure

+Note: To see a video of these commands in action, take a look at the following YouTube hosted video: [Microsoft Azure Management with PowerShell - Introduction](https://youtu.be/a4gehHwlwBQ)

 ## PowerShell

 PowerShell is a powerful scripting and automation framework developed by Microsoft.
 It is designed for task automation and configuration management and is particularly useful for managing and automating Microsoft Windows environments.
 PowerShell uses a command-line interface with a scriptable approach, and it's built on the .NET Framework.